ahmedsayed1850/medium-app/README.md

-Fully Responsive and mobile first application using tailwind Implement React Advanced concepts and use using next.js for static regenerate fetching API from sanity prepared I've built
+Fully Responsive and mobile first application using tailwind Implement React Advanced concepts and use using next.js for static regenerate fetching API from sanity I've built and also
 Creating comment section using react hook form and tailwind CSS re- render comment section using GROQ and fetching API from sanity __[Medium Blog App](https://medium-app.vercel.app/)